![]() |

 requirements.

-high_resolution_clock; // as permitted by [time.clock.hires] #endif
+#ifdefBOOST_CHRONO_HAS_CLOCK_STEADYtypedefsteady_clockhigh_resolution_clock; // as permitted by [time.clock.hires] #else typedefsystem_clockhigh_resolution_clock; // as permitted by [time.clock.hires] #endif

-Register duration
+Register duration<>

-and time_point
+and time_point<>

 class templates to Boost.Typeof.